I assume that you, like everyone and his or her Aunt Avis, would love to find the next Microsoft

 Companies like Microsoft are run conservatively by executives who themselves own large positions.
 They're run to sustain profit growth indefinitely.
 That's in contrast to the whisper-stock party tips that destroy wealth over time.

-Contrary to popular perception, to invest in the best small caps, you need not assume great risk.
+Contrary to popular perception, to invest in the best small caps, you need not assume substantial risk.

-And finding these hidden gems doesn't involve some desperate dig through barn-sized haystacks in search of the elusive platinum needle.
+And finding these stocks doesn't involve some desperate dig through barn-sized haystacks in search of the elusive platinum needle.
 The public markets feature plenty of promising smaller companies run successfully by founders with large personal stakes in the business.
-In fact, hidden gems thrive in every industry -- technology, finance, leisure, medicine, retail, and beyond.
-Take a look at these seven great investments from 1990-2004.
+In fact, they thrive in every industry -- technology, finance, leisure, medicine, retail, and beyond.
+Take a look at these five great investments from 1990 to today.

-Note first that this group reflects a broad variety of sectors.
-Some are familiar consumer brands while others -- for example, Medtronic and Applied Materials -- are to this day largely unknown on Main Street.
-But each was a small cap back in 1990.
-Not only weren't they industry stalwarts, they were largely unknown to consumers and investors.
-Companies like Charles Schwab and Dell and Lowe's -- household names today -- had yet to attract Wall Street analysts and big institutional investors.
+Note, again, that this group hails from a broad variety of sectors.
+Some are familiar consumer brands, while others -- EMC, for example -- are to this day largely unknown on Main Street.
+But each was a small cap 15 years ago.
+And not only weren't they industry stalwarts, but they were also largely unknown to consumers and investors.
+They had yet to attract a cadre of Wall Street analysts and big institutional investors.

 The next big thing

 The 20-baggers to 700-baggers of the next 15 years are out there right now, with their fuses lit and a wide-open sky above them.
-But they aren't Charles Schwab.
-And they aren't Amgen.
+But they aren't TJX.
+And they aren't Bank of New York.
 And they aren't Microsoft.
 They're companies not yet covered by 39 analysts.

 They are companies with founding leadership, or at least insider ownership north of 15%.
 Companies without debt concerns.
 Companies that generate excess cash from their operations.
 Companies that function without any real reliance on Wall Street for financing or table-pounding "strong buy" ratings.